This page is a translated version

-- The data storage access mechanism for all PIM (Personal Information Manager) data in KDE SC 4.
-One single storage and retrieval system allows efficiency and extensibility not possible under KDE 3, where each PIM component had its own system.
+- The data storage access mechanism for all PIM (Personal Information Manager) data in KDE.
+This allows various applications to access the required information in one place.
 Note that use of Akonadi does not change data storage formats (vcard, iCalendar, mbox, maildir etc.) - it just provides a new way of accessing and updating the data.

 - The main reasons for design and development of Akonadi are of technical nature, e.g. having a unique way to access PIM-data (contacts, calendars, emails..) from different applications (e.g. kmail, kword..), thus eliminating the need to write similar code here and there.

 - Another goal is to de-couple GUI applications like kmail from the direct access to external resources like mail-servers - which was a major reason for bug-reports/wishes with regard to performance/responsiveness in the past.

 - Techbase - Akonadi

 Baloo is a file indexing and search service that Dolphin and Elisa use to get metadata for files and to allow global searches.
 In a terminal type,

 balooctl check to find out whether an index was created already.